Investigations of MWISP Clumps: 13CO Clump Source Catalog and Physical Properties: Physical Properties and Scaling Relations

 The catalog of physical parameters is detailed in Table \ref{Catalogue_Table_Physical} of Appendix \ref{Tables}, with representative parameter maps of exemplary clumps displayed in Appendix \ref{Clump_Examples}.
 A quantitative assessment of parameter biases stemming from sensitivity thresholds is presented in Appendix \ref{ExtMethod}.
 To minimize measurement uncertainties, we exclude samples with kinematic distances and their corresponding SRs located within the longitude ranges $l < 15^{\circ}$ and $165^{\circ} < l < 195^{\circ}$.
 This refined dataset comprises 61,202 clumps, representing 85.4\% of the total observed population.

-To establish broader context for MWISP survey findings, we compare our results with two other Galactic molecular cloud surveys.
-The CHIMPS survey \citep{CHIMPS_1} mapping $^{13}$CO (3--2) and C$^{18}$O (3--2) emission within $27.8^\circ < |l| < 46.2^\circ$ and $|b| < 0.5^\circ$, with a spatial resolution of 15$^{\prime\prime}$ and a channel width of 0.5 km~s$^{-1}$, cataloging 4999 $^{13}$CO (3--2) clumps using FellWalker \citep{CHIMPS_2,FellWalker}; and the SEDIGISM survey \citep{SEDIGISM_1} observing $^{13}$CO (2--1) emission across $-60^\circ < |l| < +18^\circ$ and $|b| < 0.5^\circ$, with a spatial resolution of 28$^{\prime\prime}$ and a channel width of 0.25 km~s$^{-1}$, cataloging 10663 molecular clouds using SCIMES \citep{SEDIGISM_2,SCIMES}.
+To establish broader context for MWISP survey findings, we compare our results with those of two other Galactic molecular cloud surveys.
+The CHIMPS survey \citep{CHIMPS_1} mapped $^{13}$CO (3--2) and C$^{18}$O (3--2) emission within $27.8^\circ < |l| < 46.2^\circ$ and $|b| < 0.5^\circ$, with a spatial resolution of 15$^{\prime\prime}$ and a channel width of 0.5 km~s$^{-1}$, and cataloged 4999 $^{13}$CO (3--2) clumps using FellWalker \citep{CHIMPS_2,FellWalker}; and the SEDIGISM survey \citep{SEDIGISM_1} observing $^{13}$CO (2--1) emission across $-60^\circ < |l| < +18^\circ$ and $|b| < 0.5^\circ$, with a spatial resolution of 28$^{\prime\prime}$ and a channel width of 0.25 km~s$^{-1}$, and cataloged 10,663 molecular clouds using SCIMES \citep{SEDIGISM_2,SCIMES}.

 In the following sections, we first analyze distance-dependent observational biases that influence clump parameter measurements, then examine physical parameter distributions across different surveys, and finally investigate scaling relations among clump populations, with particular attention to maser-associated clumps as tracers of active star formation phases.
 The detailed scaling relations between extrapolated physical parameters are presented in Appendix \ref{PRs_Ext}.